Auth Overview

 auth.currentUser // User | null

 currentUser starts as null.
-When the SDK has finished loading and the user is logged-in, currentUser switches to a User instance.
+When the SDK has finished loading, and given that the user has logged-in, currentUser switches to a User instance.

 currentUser.uid